Humanitarian efforts

 • Personal protective equipment (PPE)/infection control equipment: PPE such as smocks, gloves and masks sent on 239 pallets was provided by the Norwegian Directorate of Health and the regional health authorities.

-• Ambulances: 4 ambulances with selected equipment.
-The ambulances were provided by the Central Norway Regional Health Authority.
+• Ambulances: 4 ambulances provided by the Central Norway Regional Health Authority.
+8 ambulances provided by the South-Eastern Norway Regional Health Authority.
+15 ambulances provided by other health authorities.

 • Firefighting foam: 12 tonnes of firefighting foam provided by the Eidfjord municipal fire department and Nordic Fire and Security in Ågotnes, near Bergen.